What is the Yellow Peeling Oil?

-We advise conducting a patch test prior to applying the peeling solution to large areas of skin.
-The YPO is effective for all skin types, however, we always advise conducting a patch to avoid any adverse effects.
+We advise conducting a patch test prior to applying the peeling oil to large areas of skin.

-1) The peeling solution should be applied to clean, dry skin, only.
+1) The oil should only be applied to clean, dry skin.
 The skin must be free from bruises and scratches (applying to bruised skin may result in stinging or irritation)

-2) Apply the peeling solution using a brush for more even distribution.
+2) Apply the oil using a brush for more even distribution.
 The application should be even around the skin while avoiding the circles of the mouth, eyes, and inner nostrils.

-3) Apply multiple layers of the peeling solution in 20-30 minutes intervals (max.
-4x per day) for a deeper and faster peel.
+3) Apply multiple layers of the oil in 20-30 minutes intervals (max.
+4x per day) for a deep and faster peel.

 4) Do not wash the skin for at least 3 days if you'd like your skin to peel at a quicker rate.
-If this is not possible, you can bath with a mild soap and water.
+If this isn't possible, you can bath with a mild soap and water.
 This allows the solution to penetrate the deeper layers of the skin.

 5) You can apply a whitening lotion or cream after 3-4 days of peeling or once the skin has healed.

-6) Avoid any direct sunlight whilst peeling, if redness occurs, allow the skin to heal and do not reapply to that area.
+6) Avoid direct sunlight while the skin is peeling, if redness occurs, allow the skin to heal and do not reapply to that area.

-- Discontinue the use of chemical exfoliants at least 1 week prior to conducting a chemical peel.
-This includes the use of Retinoids, AHA, and BHA based products. - Discontinue the use of a tanning bed, and waxing at least 7-10 days prior to using this peeling agent. - Avoid excessive heat and limit all sun-exposure, this includes avoiding the gym at least 24-48 hours before using the peeling oil. - Avoid the use of all manual exfoliants such as loofahs, exfoliating gloves, etc at least 24-48 hours prior to conducting a peel. - Avoid applying make up on the day of your peel to give the skin some time to stabilize.
+- Discontinue the use of chemical exfoliants at least 1 week before conducting a chemical peel, including the use of Retinoids, AHA, and BHA based products. - Discontinue the use of a tanning bed, and waxing at least 7-10 days before using this peeling agent. - Avoid excessive heat and limit all sun-exposure, and avoid the gym at least 24-48 hours before using the peeling oil - as this elevates the body temperature. - Avoid manual exfoliants such as loofahs, exfoliating gloves, etc at least 24-48 hours before conducting a peel. - Avoid applying make up on the day of your peel to give the skin some time to stabilize.

-Ideal skin for a peel should be clean, a little dry (not too much), with no open wounds or visible bruising.
+The ideal skin condition for a peel is clean, a little dry (not too much), with no open wounds or visible bruising.

 Do not apply on damaged skin that has not yet healed.

 - Do not pick or peel at the peeling skin.
 If done so, this will result in post-peel hyperpigmentation.
-To get the best results, allow the skin to fall off on its own.
+For the best results, allow the skin to fall off by itself.
 The dead skin layer acts as a protective layer for the skin underneath.
-Allowing it to fall off naturally is the best way. - Wash and bathe as normal only after the application period.
+Allowing it to fall off naturally is the best. - Wash and bathe as usual only after the application period.
 For an even peel do not allow water to touch the surface of the skin during the application period of 3-4 days.
-Otherwise, you may experience a blotchy peel (i.e deeper in certain areas and not in others) You can very lightly scrub the skin to slough away any hanging dead layers of skin whilst showering, however, avoid any rigorous touching or rubbing. - During the first 7-10 days post-peel do not use any chemical exfoliants, exfoliating soaps, tanning beds, exfoliating products, and avoid fragrances (if possible).
+Otherwise, you may experience a blotchy peel (i.e deeper in certain areas and not in others) You can very lightly scrub the skin to slough away any hanging dead layers of skin while showering, however, avoid any rigorous touching or rubbing. - During the first 7-10 days after the peel do not use any chemical exfoliants, exfoliating soaps, tanning beds, exfoliating products, and avoid fragrances (if possible).
 Do not have electrolysis, facial waxing, or use depilatories for the first 7 days post peel.
-Keep the skin well hydrated and moisturized using a mild moisturizer, such as a glycerin-based product to lock and seal in moisture.
+Keep the skin well-hydrated and moisturized using a mild moisturizer, such as a glycerin-based product to lock and seal in moisture.
 Apply petroleum jelly, or CeraVe when necessary.
 Do not allow the skin to remain dry for long.
-Epsom and magnesium salt baths will help to loosen the dead skin layer, so consider incorporating a few during the process.
+Epsom and magnesium salt baths will help to loosen the dead skin layer, so consider incorporating a few baths during the process.

-After the peeling process is complete, follow up with a skin lightening lotion of your choice.
+After the peeling process is completed follow up with a skin lightening lotion of your choice.
 Your lotions and potions will absorb into the new skin layer almost instantly.
 This is both a good thing and a bad thing.
-Your new skin layer will be hypersensitive and prone to hyperpigmentation if it is not taken care of.
-Avoid all AHA based products for at least 1 week and do not undergo another peel for the remaining 3-4 weeks (or until skin has healed).
+The new skin layer is sensitive and prone to post-peel hyperpigmentation if not taken care of.
+Avoid all AHA based products for at least 1 full week, and do not undergo another peel for another 6-8 weeks.